 After choosing a worthy topic I then begin the long process of drafting a social media post.
 I’ve gotten a lot better at condensing and creating a catchy headline in 140 characters.
 When I first started doing this, it was frustrating trying to fit in all of my ideas into such a short amount of space – I would constantly be getting that little red negative sign and number, taunting me.
 What’s funny is that the opposite was happening with my Facebook posts: too short, not enough detail.
 It’s always an interesting exercise in storytelling drafting such different messages based on the same content.

 I have also been granted the opportunity to write blogs for WOW.
 My most recent was about the United States winning the World Cup and Title IX’s legacy not just in sports, but in Career Technical Education.
-I hope to write another one on the lack of WOWfemale representation in film production.
+I hope to write another one on the lack of female representation in film production.
 I feel so fortunate that I’m able to pick topics I’m passionate about and relate them to the work done at WOW.

 In addition to this, I’ve been tasked with working on maintaining WOW’s supporter database, Salsa.
 I’ve worked with Sarah (the office-designated “Salsa Queen”) with how to manage supporter duplicates, configure groups, and deleting obsolete entries within the database.